 Julie Loos lives with her husband and two sons in St. Louis, MO.
 She is sending her oldest son to college this year.
 Her other son is in high school.
 She enjoys studying God’s word, exercising, reading, gardening and cooking.
 You’ll usually find her not far from a cup of coffee and piece of dark chocolate.

 Abigail Hohenstreet, Assistant to the International Director, is a vivacious apologist.
-She brings an eccentric quality to her Ratio Christi family with passions for polemical and epistemological endeavors, international missions strategies, and strong tendency to quote The Colbert Report or Saturday Night Live.
+She brings an eccentric quality to her Ratio Christi family with passions for polemical and epistemological studies, international missions strategies, and strong tendency to quote The Colbert Report or Saturday Night Live!
 Abigail holds degrees in English Literature, Psychology, Political Science, Apologetics, and Biblical Counseling, emphasizing recovery for victims of crisis and trauma.
 She studied at North Idaho College, Purdue University, University of Oxford, and Luther Rice University and Seminary.
-Extracurricularly, Abigail was awarded first place in the Shakespearean Literary Competition at Purdue, was nominated as the College of Liberal Arts Outstanding Senior, was inducted into Who’s Who in American Universities, awarded membership into Phi Beta Kappa and Golden Key, served in the Junior Miss program, became an abolitionist with Exodus Cry, volunteered on High Impact Crisis Teams at Union Gospel Mission’s Women and Children Centers in Washington and Idaho, and has been active in Amnesty International throughout her undergraduate and graduate careers.
-Work experience includes social work with mental and behavioral health institutions, contracting as a classically trained pianist, management for inner city non-profit ministries in St.Louis, tutoring and and leadership as a discipleship trainer in the Pacific Northwest, and research assistance and editing concerning Philosophy of Religion.
-Abigail has faithfully served her home church, Post Falls Baptist Church, as a pianist, mentor, and secretary.
-Lastly, as the youngest of seven, an aunt to thirteen, and a friend to many, she relishes in the precious chaos of a large family and cherished friendships.
+Extracurricularly, Abigail was awarded first place in the Shakespearean Literary Competition at Purdue, nominated as College of Liberal Arts' Outstanding Senior, inducted into Who’s Who in American Universities, attained membership into Phi Beta Kappa and Golden Key Honors Societies, became an abolitionist with Exodus Cry, volunteered on Crisis Teams for Union Gospel Missions in Washington and Idaho, joined the Evangelical Theological and Philosophical Societies, and has been active in Amnesty International throughout her undergraduate and graduate careers.
+Work experience includes specialty in PsychoSocial and Community Based Rehabilitation, contracting as a classical pianist, management for inner city ministries in St.Louis, discipleship training in the Pacific Northwest and the Philippines, and editing research projects concerning Philosophy of Religion and Public Policy.
+Abigail has faithfully served in her home church, Post Falls Baptist, as a pianist, mentor, and secretary.
+As the youngest of seven, aunt to thirteen, and friend to many, Abigail counts these relationships as the most cherished blessings in her life.
+Above all, she is grateful to her Lord and Savior Jesus Christ for redemption and grace.
+"It is an honor to pour out all of my time, talent, and treasure for the sake of serving God and loving others."

 Simon Brace is the Director of Evangelism at Southern Evangelical Seminary.
 Simon was born in Zimbabwe and grew up in South Africa where he completed high school and gained a Diploma in Land Surveying at Durban University of Technology.
 Simon worked in construction for many years and living in a number of different countries .
 Simon also holds a BA in Religious Studies and an MA in Apologetics and MA in Philosophy from Southern Evangelical Seminary.
 As the Director of Evangelislm Simon leads TEAM, which is the missions program of SES, on local, national, and international trips.
 In addition to this Simon is also Chairman of the Board for Ratio Christi.
 This is a student campus ministry devoted to attending to the Christian heart and mind in light of the ideological challenge that confronts Christian students at universities both in the US and abroad.
 Simon is married to Nel whom he met while doing evangelism to Muslims in London.
 Nel and Simon have two daughters Eva and Olivia and a son Cai.